regoclint/prac/Notes.md

-For DP if one dimension of the array can go negative then instead of matrix can use an array of hashmaps (longest arith seq) PQ can be optimised by storing only required size -> Klogn To store array index in row * C + col. To retrieve the index row= storedValue / C and col = storedValue % C
+For DP if one dimension of the array can go negative then instead of matrix can use an array of hashmaps (longest arith seq) PQ can be optimised by storing only required size -> Klogn To store array index in row * C + col. To retrieve the index row= storedValue / C and col = storedValue % C LCA
+    For BST - its where the values divide
+    For Binary & Nary - return the node if the return node count is >1 the root is new lca For multi parent(graph) - Build adj matrix, traverse from child to parent for both the targets Integer arrays are faster than Arraylist because arraylist converts primitive types to objects(auto boxing) and then stores the objects which are not contiguous hence for primitive types arrays are better.
+For objects both are same.

 Utility funcs